Skip to content

 • run launcher scripts from the terminal and inspect persisted tables from the CLI

-DataNodes created in this part: DailyRandomNumber and DailyRandomAddition.
+DataNodes created in this part: DailyRandomNumber, DailyRandomAddition, and AccountHoldingsSnapshot.
+Canonical platform-managed MetaTable example: Account.

 1. Create Your First DataNode

-Key concepts: data DAGs, DataNode, dependencies, update_hash, and storage_hash.
+Key concepts: data DAGs, DataNode, MetaTable contracts, dependencies, update identity, and MetaTable-backed storage.

 Main Sequence encourages you to model workflows as data DAGs (directed acyclic graphs), composing your work into small steps called data nodes, each performing a single transformation.